-To complete this exercise, you must be a dispatcher in the Workforce project.
+To create assignments, you must be a dispatcher in the Workforce project.
 Contact your project owner if you can't open the project.

 Open the Workforce project

-- Open the Workforce for ArcGIS web app.
+- Open the ArcGIS Workforce web app.
 Sign in to your ArcGIS organizational account.